 The MSW@USC curriculum reflects the evolution of and innovations in the field of social work.
 The coursework explores emerging needs in the field to prepare a new kind of social worker who can meet the demands of 21st-century society.
-The MSW@USC features a rigorous curriculum that is the same as that of the on-campus program.
+The online MSW program at USC features a rigorous curriculum that is the same as that of the on-campus program.
 Courses are delivered online and taught by our award-winning faculty.

 The traditional program track is designed for students who hold an undergraduate degree in a discipline other than social work.
 The program can be completed on a full-time or part-time basis.